DIG-Network/docs.dig.net/docs/Setup/dev-setup.md

      ```bash
      dignode push
      ```
+   - Enter the IP address of your dig node when prompted for a peer address.
    - Ensure your DIG Node is set up and running according to the previous setup guide.
 This command verifies file integrity and permissions during the upload process.

 ---